John Vincent Bellezza

 Flight of the Khyung welcomes you to the ancient strongholds of Spiti!
 Before we head to the summits though, my felicitations.
 A number of auspicious observances are held around the winter solstice worldwide.
 So, with that in mind, I wish all readers a great holiday season whatever your faith or understanding!

-On this month’s odyssey we survey the three castles of old Spiti and see what they tell us about cultural links between this fringe region and the rest of the western Tibetan plateau.
+On this month’s odyssey we survey the three castles of old Spiti and see what they can tell us about cultural links between this fringe region and the rest of the western Tibetan plateau.
 This article is the penultimate in a series on the cultural history and archaeology of pre-Buddhist Spiti.
 I hope you are enjoying exploring this fascinating land.

 I would like to draw your attention to a recent publication of mine freely available online: